Introducing Emergent Love

 Understanding how we perceive love allowed the problem to be defined, yet a tangible tool was needed that could help couples obtain an overview of their relationship and identify cracks that needed attention before they drift apart to the point of no return.

 A quantitative research study with 159 couples and 345 individuals in participation (US representative sample) led to the creation of a validated inventory called the Relationship Panoramic (RP).
 RP is used by relationship specialists to help individuals and couples create thriving relationships and a foundation from which long lasting love can emerge.
-See if your relationship has the potential for emergent love.

 How do we Currently Understand Love?